Stacked changes

-Stacked changes implement and review a complex change as a series of smaller feature branches that build on top of each other.
-Benefits of stacked changes are:
+Stacked changes let you implement and review complex work as a series of smaller, focused feature branches that build on top of each other.

-- developer and reviewer maintain momentum and block less on each other
+- Developers and reviewers maintain momentum and block each other less

-- minimize merge conflicts by shipping parts of a complex change that are already approved separately from parts still under review
+- Merge conflicts are reduced by shipping already approved parts separately from work still under review

 Example

-Let's say we want to add a new feature to an existing codebase.
-Before we can do that cleanly, we need to get the code base ready:
+Suppose you are adding a new feature to an existing codebase.
+Before we can do that cleanly, you need to prepare the code base:

-- Build the feature on top of this modernized codebase
+- Build the feature on top of the improved codebase

 Branch 1: refactor

-git hack creates a new feature branch off the main branch.
-We perform the refactor and commit it.
+git town hack creates a new feature branch off the main

 Branch 2: rename foo

-git append creates a new feature branch on top of the
+git town append creates a new feature branch on top of the current branch.
+The resulting lineage looks like this:

 main